catherineisonline/pizza-time-with-react/README.md

 - I also had an issue with importing function as simply as I can with image, for instance.
 If I declared some function with const SomeFunction, for example and imported it, it didn't work.
 I decided to go easy way and repeat the function in several components instead.
 I will definitely get back to this.

 - I also moved main page components into one file.
 I do love having everything as separate as possible so I can understand the workflow better, however I ended up having too many files and it got messy.
 The components did remain separate however they are just located in the same file now.

+- Added a very easy piece of code that changes the title tag depending on the page I am on.
+There are more advance ways like React Helmet or React meta tags however I don't need it right now, works perfect as it is now.

 ## Useful Resources